 The AI company has raised £83.5m across eight rounds, with backers including some of the UK’s leading spinout investors, such as IP Group.
 Other backers include local Cambridge investors like Cambridge Angels and Cambridge Capital Group, alongside some larger-scale firms like Insight Partners and Merian Chrysalis Investments.

 Total funds raised: £77.1m

 ComplyAdvantage has created a cloud-based risk analysis platform.
-The software draws from a large database of financial crime information, flagging possible risks to companies in real-time.
-The company works particularly closely with banks, working to combat financial crime, such as money laundering and cases of financing terrorism.
+Using artificial intelligence, the software draws from a large database of financial crime information, flagging possible risks to companies in real-time.
+The company works particularly closely with banks to combat financial crime, such as money laundering and cases of financing terrorism.
 It also ensures compliance with regulations such as Sanctions, AML and CTF.

 Total funds raised: £72.7m

-Roborace organises motor racing championship for AI-powered, self-driving cars, all of which are electric.
+Roborace organises motor racing championship for self-driving cars, all of which are electric and utilise artificial intelligence software.
 In December 2020 the company held its Season One Beta at Thruxton in the UK, live-streamed through popular platforms such as Twitch.
 Teams that raced in the tournament included Arrival Racing—powered by UK unicorn Arrival—MIT Driverless, and Carnegie-Mellon University.
 The hardware for each car is standardised, meaning that the only differentiator is the AI technology developed by each team.

 Roborace is operating in stealth mode, raising all of its £72.7m funding from unannounced sources.